Easy Roast Beef Sliders

 I’m always on the lookout for delicious and easy party foods to add to my recipe collection.
 Everyone knows that good food is an essential party of any gathering, but sometimes it can feel overwhelming to come up with ideas that 1) won’t break the bank, and 2) will be a hit with guests.

-The first time we threw a Kentucky Derby party, I was at a loss about what to serve.
-I wanted to serve a variety of finger foods, but also have something substantial to soak up the mint juleps, if you know what I mean. :)
+When we threw a Kentucky Derby party, I wanted to serve a variety of finger foods, but also have something substantial to soak up the mint juleps, if you know what I mean. :)

-At the grocery store that day, they were offering samples of thinly sliced London Broil deli meat, along with some Dietz and Watson Cranberry Horseradish Sauce.
-It was SUCH a delicious flavor combo, and I got the idea to turn it into a slider.
+At the grocery store, they were offering samples of thinly sliced London Broil deli meat, along with some Dietz and Watson Cranberry Horseradish Sauce.
+It was SUCH a delicious flavor combo, and I got the idea to turn it into a simple slider recipe.

 The tang of the horseradish sauce pairs so well with the roast beef.
 The subtle cranberry flavor also makes these sliders a fun, casual party food for the holidays.